fundor333/docker-hugo/README.md

 Images derived from this image can either run as a stand-alone server, or function as a volume image for your web server.

+For my personal use I make smaller the image of _publysher_ because I use it in my automation service and I want a more fast pipeline.

 ## Prerequisites